scullyio/scully/docs/scully.md

 ## What is Scully?

-**Scully** is freaking awesome, Why? because we can create static sites using Angular, so basically **Scully** is a SSG (static site generator) for Angular.
+**Scully** is freaking awesome, Why? because it creates static sites using Angular.
+In other words, **Scully** is a SSG (static site generator) for Angular.

-### How we can do that?
+### How does it do it?

- The magic happens thanks to our node CLI application.
-We use schematics add simpleness to the entire flow.
+ The magic happens thanks to its node CLI application.
+It allows you to use schematics for a simple work flow.

- Scully works on Windows, Linux and ~~also even on~~ MacOS.
+ Scully works on Windows, Linux and MacOS.

 - [Pre-requisites](pre-requisites.md)